pouria-faraji/paai/README.md

 ### Spark
 This service is responsible for processing on real-time streaming data and executing different operations such as aggregation to calculate average, maximum and minimum of data for a specific time window.

 There is a *spark job* defined to connect to the Kafka topic and receive the streaming data from Kafka.
-Aggregate and calculate average, maximum and minimum for a time window of 10 seconds, which can be changed in the `pyspark_job.py` file.
+Aggregate and calculate average, maximum and minimum for a time window of 10 seconds (which can be changed in the [pyspark_job.py](./spark/pyspark_job.py) file).
 Then the data is directed to a collection in MongoDB.

 ## Limitations
+The current implementation has a few limitations primarily due  to the limited resources available, such as memory in the development environment.

+The application is intended for stand-alone use on a single machine, which is why only one broker replica is deployed in the Kafka service.
+While in a production environment with greater computing resources and multiple machines, it is recommended to deploy multiple replicas of the broker for optimal performance.

+Due to the same resource limitations, Spark currently operates with only one worker node.
+However, in a multi-machine environment with greater computing resources, deploying multiple worker nodes can significantly enhance performance.

+Moreover, To enhance data availability, it is recommended to leverage multiple instances of MongoDB nodes using replica sets.

 ## Installing and Running
-### Prerequisite
+### Prerequisites

 ### Building